rpillar/CTDBx/CT-DBx.package/CTDBxTableRelationship.class/README.md

-I represent a 'simple' relationship between one table and another.
+Experimental - I represent a 'simple' relationship between one table and another.